Trehinos/Thor/README.md

 **Thor** is designed as a PHP *framework* as well as a web *software*.
 This project's goal is to provide a base project for **PHP developers** to develop corporate projects.

-**This project is still in active development** : public API may change, but it is usable as is.
+**This project is still in active development** : public API may change, but tagged versions are usable as is.
 **In further releases, the installation process will be simplified.**

 &copy; 2020-2021 Trehinos